 - Evidence of active or latent syphilis infection

-- Evidence of active or latent tuberculosis infection, or previous or current HIV diagnosis
+- Evidence of active or latent tuberculosis infection and/or positive tuberculosis assay, or previous or current HIV diagnosis

 - Serious acute or chronic medical or psychiatric illness